danschlz/danschulz.github.io/books.md

 permalink: /books/
 ---

-I found many of the best books I've ever read by stumbling on [other people's reading lists](/other-reading-lists/).
+I found many of the best books I've ever read on [other people's reading lists](/other-reading-lists/).
 I keep a list of my own favorites here, and maintain a larger log on [Goodreads](https://www.goodreads.com/user/show/61944802-dan-schulz).

 **Economics**
 - Schumpeter, _Capitalism, Socialism, and Democracy_